11 Best Restaurant Loyalty Programs That Drive Sales

 - Insights about your customers: Loyalty programs collect valuable info about customers, revealing their preferences, behaviors and spending patterns.
 As a restaurant owner, you can use this to tailor your sales strategy to your customers and get them to purchase more.

-Getting your customers to sign up may seem challenging, but there are some things you can do to make this more achievable.
-Here are some tips I recommended to encourage loyalty program enrollment — everything I learned firsthand from our data:
+Getting your customers to sign up may seem challenging, but there are ways to make it more achievable.
+Here are some tips I recommended to encourage loyalty program enrollment—everything I learned firsthand from our data.

 Points-based loyalty is more likely to increase order frequency and average order size.
 And, they're less risky to your margins.